lkrsova/lkrsova.github.io/_projects/2024-01-01-Enchanted-village-level-design.md

 ---

 ### Design goal:
 Have a playable and spatially readable level with a minimalistic gameplay scripted using Blueprints.
-Player's objective is to gather items, solve basic enviromental puzzles, and interact with NPCs who guide the player.
+Player's objective is to gather items and solve basic enviromental puzzles.

-As this is my first playable project made with UE5, I used this opportunity to learn how to navigate UE5 and get familiar with LD tools and Blueprints respectively.
+As this is my first playable project made with Unreal Engine 5, I used this opportunity to learn how to navigate UE5 and get familiar with its level design tools as well as learn how to use Blueprints.

 ### Process